 Learning to Mime

 While English is common in Myanmar, mainly in big cities, there will be endless amounts of situations where you will find that it’s not spoken at all.
 Now is your chance to bring out your hidden miming skills.
-My best one, after failing to find a toilet by flashing a piece of toilet paper, was to act out a squatting motion.
+My best mine, after failing to find a toilet by showing a piece of toilet paper, was to act out a squatting motion.
 Embarrassing as it was, it did the trick as well an inciting a few giggles from the locals.
 I also find wordless picture books handy in these situations too!

 The Internet in Myanmar is VERY Limited